Equivariant Trees and Partition Complexes: Equivariant versions of Theorems A and B

 \section{Equivariant versions of Theorems A and B}

-Quillen's Theorems A and B \cite[\S 1]{quillen:73} play central roles in Quillen's work on higher algebraic $K$-theory, but are also widely applied outside of that context.
-In this appendix, we prove the analogous theorems for $G$-functors between categories with $G$-action.
+Quillen's Theorems A and B \cite[\S 1]{quillen:73} play central roles in Quillen's work on algebraic $K$-theory, but are also widely applied outside of that context.
+In this appendix, we prove analogous theorems for $G$-functors between categories with $G$-action.
+While a proof of an equivariant Theorem A appeared in \cite[Theorem 3.10]{RafaelVF}, and more general versions of equivariant Theorems A and B are proved in \cite[Theorem 2.25]{DM:16} and \cite[\S 3]{Dotto}, we include the proofs here because they are short, and keep the paper self-contained.